What to Avoid as a Manager When Giving Orders

 By doing this, you are suppressing creative and critical thinking and problem-solving and stifling learning.
 Instead of giving orders and telling someone what to do, good managers offer direction and provide high-level instructions.
 Instead of telling people how to do something, you tell them what you want to be done and leave the rest up to their efforts.

-The Power of Asking for Input Instead of Issuing an Order
+The Power of Asking for Input

 A more effective approach than issuing orders is to describe the work to be completed and ask for ideas and input.
 Most people prefer to have some degree of control over how they complete their work.
 Your role as a manager is to describe the end goal or target.
 You own the "What" however, where possible, delegate the "How" to encourage buy-in and stimulate creative thinking.